bbauska/W3Cx-3of5/README.md

 There are three different methods available for reading a file's content: readAsText, readAsArrayBuffer for binary data and also as readAsDataURL (the content will be a URL you will use to set the src field of an <img src=...>, &lt;audio&gt;, &lt;video&gt;, and also with all existing methods/properties that accept a URL).

-All these methods take as a unique parameter a File object (for example, a file chosen by a user after clicking on a &lt;input type=file> input field).
+All these methods take as a unique parameter a File object (for example, a file chosen by a user after clicking on a &lt;input type=file&gt; input field).
 Below, we use, as an example, the readAsText method:

 <details>
  <summary>Click to expand!</summary>